micmic210/curry-lovers/README.md

 #### User Stories
 The Curry Lovers website was developed to meet the needs of a diverse range of users:

-	•	As a new visitor, I want to easily find information about Japanese curry, so I can learn more about this dish.
+As a new visitor, I want to easily find information about Japanese curry, so I can learn more about this dish.
-	•	As a home cook, I want to access a variety of Japanese curry recipes, so I can try making them at home.
+As a home cook, I want to access a variety of Japanese curry recipes, so I can try making them at home.
-	•	As a history enthusiast, I want to explore the origins and cultural significance of Japanese curry, so I can appreciate it more deeply.
+As a history enthusiast, I want to explore the origins and cultural significance of Japanese curry, so I can appreciate it more deeply.
-	•	As a member, I want to join a community of curry lovers, so I can share my experiences and learn from others.
+As a member, I want to join a community of curry lovers, so I can share my experiences and learn from others.
-	•	As a user who encounters issues, I want to find solutions to any bugs I encounter, so my experience on the site remains smooth and enjoyable.
+As a user who encounters issues, I want to find solutions to any bugs I encounter, so my experience on the site remains smooth and enjoyable.

 ### Design
 #### Color Scheme

- The website uses a warm and inviting color palette, reflecting the comforting nature of Japanese curry.
-The colors are carefully chosen to create a visually cohesive experience that is both appealing and easy on the eyes.
+Color Scheme

+The “CURRY LOVERS” website utilizes a warm and earthy color palette that reflects the rich and hearty nature of curry dishes.
+The dominant color, #D77921, is a vibrant orange that evokes the warmth and spice of curry, making it ideal for capturing the essence of the brand.
+Complementing this are the deep, chocolatey brown tones of #3A2A2A, which add a sense of richness and depth to the design.
+The darker gray hues, #3A3A3A and #505050, provide a strong, neutral foundation that balances the more intense colors, while #696969 offers a softer contrast.
+Finally, the light gray #F9F9F9 serves as a clean and minimal backdrop, ensuring readability and a modern aesthetic.
+Together, these colors create a cohesive and appetizing visual experience, perfectly suited to a website dedicated to curry lovers.
 #### Typography
 The site employs a clear and legible font that ensures readability across all devices.
 The typography is chosen to complement the overall aesthetic while making the content easily accessible.